Southampton-RSG/2015-09-17-southampton/novice/shell/02-create.md

 To prove that we made a copy,
-let's delete the `quotes.txt` file in the current directory and then run that same `ls` again.
+let's delete the `quotes.txt` file in the current directory and then run that same `ls` again (we can get to this command by pressing the up arrow twice).

 ~~~ {.bash}
 $ rm quotes.txt